 Building human biofilms is therefore not romantic idealism.
 It is a clear, pragmatic strategy for long-term resilience and protection in an uncertain world.

-Throughout history, small groups have built crisis-resistant biofilms through simple, local practices that kept the ancient intelligence alive even under severe persecution.
+Throughout history, small groups have built crisis-resistant human biofilms through simple, local practices that kept the ancient intelligence alive even under severe persecution or collapse.

 These examples show the pattern: when large structures collapse or persecute, the most durable symbiosis survives in small, horizontal, practice-based communities that stay close to soil, food, rhythm, and each other — without relying on hierarchy or external power.